the-teachingRSE-project/competencies/competencies.md

 Various initiatives are working to support technical professionals develop their computational skills.
-Particularly related to this work are initiatives that aim to define sets of such skills and guide the community with certification programs and training resources.
+Particularly related to this work are initiatives that aim to define sets of such skills and to guide the community with certification programs and training resources.

 #### RSE Competencies Toolkit